Force over Distance: Chapter 41

 //Something I can help you with?//

 //You’re an interesting person.
 Across the multiverse, you’ve created wildly different fates for yourself.
-I was wondering if you have an explanation for that.//
+I was wondering if you have an explanation.//

 //An explanation for—for my different fates?//